 Trees supply families with a lifetime of beauty, clean and fresh air, shade, as well as shelter.
 They also help to give your yard a sense of permanence and add an aesthetic value to your property; there is nothing quite like having a majestic tree as a statement in your yard.

 The right tree planted at the right location can speak volumes and it can be a great investment.
-Look around: high-end properties that sell quickly tends to be characterised by mature tree line streets that are well placed and prominently positioned.
 On the other hand, the wrong tree can cause issues such as blocking your access to sunlight and they can also act as a hazard.

 As such, it is critical that you take your time when picking a tree so that you can select one that is right for your yard.
-If you are currently in the process of looking for a tree, here are tips to help you pick the right tree for your yard:
+If you are currently in the process of landscaping your yard, or looking for the perfect tree, here are out tips:

 People plant trees in their yards for a range of reasons including casting a shade, enhancing the beauty of the landscape, growing edible fruit, to act as a habitat for animals, provide a playing spot for the family, and so on.
 Determining your reasons will help you assess which type of tree is appropriate for your yard.

 When picking your tree, you need to consider the conditions in which the tree will grow.
 Some of the things that you have to keep in mind include:

 • Light: figure out how much light you experience between full morning sun and shade.

 • The climate: you need a tree that can survive in your climate.
 If you are unsure, check with your local nursery or Oasis Tree Management.